valerenegoh/UnityFirebaseBluetoothtoArduino/README.md

-# UnityFirebaseBluetoothtoArduino
+# UnityBluetoothtoArduino
-Stage 5 of SUTD Capstone 45 Pico Musical Engineering Installation project.<br/>
+Stage 4 of SUTD Capstone 45 Pico Musical Engineering Installation project.<br/>
 Refer to the following [link](https://youtu.be/EubplCl5Q8s) for a demo.

 Unity directly reads the corresponding text file and sends the notes to play to an Arduino via Serial communication.